 Your Online Reputation Can Land You a Job… or Cost You an Opportunity!

 Your social media postings can influence an employer’s decision.
-If your job application documents put you in the same rank with other candidates, the interviewing choices will be most likely based on everyone’s social media presence.
+If your job application documents put you in the same rank as other candidates, the interviewing choices will be most likely based on everyone’s social media presence.
 Do not leave your profiles unattended.
 Make sure to build a great online reputation that you want everyone to be aware of!